 Figure 3: Data table with a set of variables that represent two Operands and Result.

 You can now use the data to create Questions.
 Add a Question to an Item as normal.
-We are going to use a Cloze Math question type as an example.
+We are going to use a Math question type as an example.

 Let's create a simple math expression.
-Open a new Cloze Math question and add a single zone.
+Open a new Math question and add a single response container to the formula template field.

 Figure 4: Enter an empty response box inside the Formula template area.

-Then under More Options navigate to the Formula template under the Layout section.
-From the Rich Text Editor in the Formula template area, select the Data option (see Figure 5).
+Then under More Options navigate to the Response Container Formula template under the Layout section.
+From the formula keypad, select the Data option (see Figure 5).

 Figure 5: Formula keypad with Data button.

 Choose Operand1 from the drop-down menu, add a plus sign and then select Operand2.
 Add an equals sign and a response box as shown in Figure 5.

-Figure 6: Cloze Math formula template with variables.
+Figure 6: Math Response container formula template with variables.

-Then go to the validation section, and from the Value field click on the Data button again.
-This time select Result.
+Then go to the validation section, and from the Value field click on the Data button inside the formula keypad.
+This time select Result instead of inserting a response box.
 You have now set the expression syntax and the result for each value combination, all in a few clicks.

 Figure 7: Added equation with result variable from data to validation.